Zapper-fi/protocol/docs/Interpretation/position-interpretation/overview.md

 ## What is an Position?

 A position is a representation of a user's holdings or balance in a specific asset or contract.
 When a user deposits a token into a protocol, and that deposit has value, the user has entered into a position.
-Positions can be represented in a variety of ways, such as a tokenized position or a non-tokenized position.
+Positions can be represented in a variety of ways, such as a "tokenized position" or a "non-tokenized position".
 Either way, the position represents the user's ownership of a specific asset or contract.

 ### Tokenized Positions